Fabiano Aoki: Biography and career

 On June 9, 2012, Aoki replaced Igor Jurković and challenged Cristian Bosch for his WBC Muaythai heavyweight world title.
 The fight happened in Bangkok, Thailand at Singha Battle For The Belts event.
-Aoki dominated the fight and KOed Bosch in 2nd round via flying knee.
+Aoki dominated the fight and KOed Bosch in the second round via flying knee.

-In 2012, he signed for GLORY and made his promotional debut in Brussels on 6 October 2012 at Glory 2: Brussels where he lost via unanimous decision to Filip Verlinden suffering a knockdown with a left hook in the second round.
+In 2012, he signed for GLORY.
+He made his promotional debut in Brussels on 6 October 2012 at Glory 2: Brussels where he lost via unanimous decision to Filip Verlinden, suffering a knockdown with a left hook in the second round.

 On April 6, 2013, he lost to Mourad Bouzidi via TKO due to corner stoppage in round two at Glory 6: Istanbul in Istanbul, Turkey.

-In August 31st 2022, Fabiano "Cyclone" Aoki was named a WBC Muay Thai Global Ambassador.

-He was also inducted into the WBC Muay Thai Hall of Fame class 2023.
+On August 31, 2022, Aoki was named a WBC Muay Thai Global Ambassador.
+He was inducted into the WBC Muay Thai Hall of Fame class of 2023.

-After retiring from competition, Fabiano "Cyclone" Aoki founded and currently operates Cyclone Muay Thai in Surprise, Arizona, where he coaches fighters and teaches Muay Thai.
+After retiring from competition, Aoki founded and currently operates Cyclone Muay Thai in Surprise, Arizona, where he coaches fighters and teaches Muay Thai.